Mehboob Khan: Career

-He died of a Heart Attack in 1964 at the age of 56 and was buried at Badakabarastan in Marine Lines, Mumbai.
+He died of a heart attack in 1964 at the age of 56 and was buried at Badakabarastan in Marine Lines, Mumbai.
 His death occurred the day after the death of Jawaharlal Nehru, the Prime Minister of India.

 Industry influence

 Khan introduced and helped establish the careers of many actors and actresses who went on to become big stars in the 1940s, 1950s and 1960s such as Surendra, Arun Kumar Ahuja, Dilip Kumar, Raj Kapoor, Sunil Dutt, Rajendra Kumar, Raaj Kumar, Nargis, Nimmi and Nadira.
 In 1961, he was a member of the jury at the 2nd Moscow International Film Festival.
-He remained the president of the Film Federation of India.
+He remained the president of the Film Federation of India from 1963 through 1964.

 Mehboob Khan was known for having been influenced by Hollywood, and his films often featured lavish sets in the style of the Hollywood at that time.
 The oppression of the poor, class warfare and rural life are recurring themes in his work.

 Mehboob Khan was awarded the title of Hidayat Kar-e-Azam by the Indian government.